 Even though a flashmob may have some close ties to laughter yoga, please take a peek at this flashmob laughter gig at an outdoor mall in santa barbara: http://hopedance.org/community-media/videos/796

-and stay conencted to our facebook page where we have a flashmob laughter at farmers market every 4th Thursday. : http://www.facebook.com/LaughterYogaInSLO
+and stay connected to our facebook page where we list events that emerge periodically : http://www.facebook.com/LaughterYogaInSLO

 Laughter Yoga is a series of child-like playful exercises, indigenous laughter rituals, yogic postures and laughter games to stimulate laughter.
 All these exercises get us out of our heads, put a smile on our faces, energize our hearts, is great for sociability (how can one have social hierarchy when people laugh together?) and its great in creating a foundation of Joy to withstand times of adversity... so we have more options and choices on how we respond to various situations.

 It was started in Mumbai, India by Dr. Kataria and his wife in 1995.
 While writing an article for his medical magazine about the benefits of laughter he was astounded to find in the medical literature all sorts of benefits by laughing.
 And eventually he discovered, by accident, that we can laugh for no reason… No jokes, no movies, no clowns, no comedy… just laughing.
 We can do it right now.
 Laugh!
 Or if it feels like you are faking it, that’s okay.
 As one of Kataria’s mantras state: “Fake It Till You Make It!”

 Since 1995 there are more than 6,000 laughter yoga clubs in more than 65 countries throughout the world.
 A laughter yoga club is a place (a home, rec center, yoga center, church, outdoor park, studio…) where a leader leads a group in various forms of exercises that include clapping, breathing and laughing.
 The entire session can last from 30 minutes to 60 minutes depending.
 And is most often free or donation based.